Lee Ee Hoe: Business career

 Lee is the co-founder and Group Executive Chairman of Apple Vacations Sdn Bhd (Formerly known as Apple Vacations & Conventions Sdn Bhd), the first overseas travel agency to receive the "Japan Tourism Agency Commissioner’s Commendation Award".
+Lee has resigned from his position as Group Executive Chairman from Apple Vacations Sdn Bhd, effective 30 June 2025.

 Apple Vacations also introduced Malaysia Airlines' first charter flight to Hokkaido in 2010.
-He is the Lifetime Overseas Advisor of Taiwanese Leisure Farming Development Association since 2009.
+He is the Lifetime Overseas Advisor of Taiwan Leisure Farm Development Association since 2009.

 He is also best known for his work in the tourism industry and is an active columnist for newspapers, magazines and other publications.

-As of July 2021, he has authored 5 travel books.
+As of July 2024, he has authored six travel books, the latest being Isshokenmei, Story Of A Globe-Trotter, his first book in English.

-Lee is also the executive director for main board-listed company Yong Tai Berhad (7066), which holds the licence to produce and stage Impression Melaka.
-The Impression Melaka show, scheduled to be launched in February 2018, was expected to attract 1.2 million tourists per year, generating RM179 million of gross national income for Malaysia.
-It is a tourism project under the National Key Economic Area.
+Lee was also the executive director from April 2016 - May 2023 for main board-listed company Yong Tai Berhad (7066), which holds the licence to produce and stage Impression Melaka.
+The Impression Melaka show, is a tourism project under the National Key Economic Area.
 In February 2013, a memorandum was signed with China Impression Wonders Art Development Co Ltd. The project was endorsed by Malaysian Tourism and Culture Minister Dato' Seri Nazri Aziz and the project launch in May in Beijing was witnessed by former Tourism Minister Tan Sri Datuk Seri Dr Ng Yen Yen.